Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in

-I conduct a simulation to investigate the performance of various estimators of the ATE $\psi_{*,1}-\psi_{*,0}$ in an RCT.
-The data is generated as follows.
-The covariate $X$ is $p$ i.i.d.\ random variables generated from $\mathrm{Unif}(-1,1)$, with $p \in \{3,5,7\}$.
-The treatment $A \mid X \sim \mathrm{Binom}(1, 0.5)$, so $\pi_*(1 \mid X) = 0.5$.
-Conditional on $(X,A)$, the outcome $Y$ is generated from a highly complicated normal distribution depending on $A$ and the first three components of $X$ such that $Q_{*,a}$ has nonlinear transformations, discrete jumps and interactions, and $\Var(Y \mid A,X)$ is non-constant (see Section~\ref{sec: sim2} of the Supplementary Material).
+and standard deviation $\max\{ 1, 0.1 |Q_{*,a}(x)|, 2 |\sin(Q_{*,a}(x))| \}$, where $x_j$ denote the $j$th entry of $x$.
+The true mean function $Q_{*,a}$ depends on the first three components of $X$ and has nonlinear transformations, discrete jumps and interactions.
 The sample size $n \in \{100,200,400\}$ is relatively small to moderate.
 Each scenario has 800 simulation runs.
 The true ATE is calculated by generating an independent sample of $10^6$ observations and computing the Monte Carlo mean of $Q_{*,1}(X)-Q_{*,0}(X)$.
 The efficient asymptotic variance (similar to $\sigma_{*,a}^2$ when estimating the mean counterfactual outcome $\psi_{*,a}$) is calculated as the Monte Carlo variance of the efficient influence function, similarly to the computation of the true ATE.